 Most charity runners speak of the important role the crowd plays in getting them through the main event – particularly in the closing stages – and Amber’s man has worked a way around that.

-“Rather than have someone run with me or shouting from the side of the road cheering me on, I think I’m just going to work out a route to all of my friends’ houses,” said Andy this week.
+“Rather than have someone run with me or shouting from the side of the road cheering me on, I think I’m just going to work out a route to all of my friends’ houses,” said Andy.